textpattern/textpattern/sites/README.txt

 ========================================
-= How to Set up Textpattern Multi-Site =
+= How to Set up Textpattern multi-site =
 ========================================

 The following sections describe how to set up multiple Textpattern sites from a